facelessuser/pymdown-extensions/docs/src/markdown/development.md

 ## Validation Tests

-In order to preserve good code health, a test suite has been put together with [pytest][pytest].
+In order to preserve good code health, a test suite has been put together with pytest (@pytest-dev/pytest).
 There are currently two kinds of tests: syntax and targeted.
 To run these tests, you can use the following command:

 ```
 python run_tests.py